 |2.27 kilograms||7 ft length x 3.58 ft height||75-denier Ripstop Polyester with 3000mm polyurethane hydrostatic rated coating||Camping Or Survival Situations|

 I am sure you will find the Gazelle 22272 T4 Pop-Up Camping Tent a great addition to your survival bag, too.
-This specific tent is spacious enough that it can comfortably accommodate up to four people.
+This tent is spacious enough that it can comfortably accommodate up to four people.
 It has a 50+ UV protection rating.
 It is also created to withstand wind, mildew, and water.

 |12.47 kilograms||6.5 ft Height x 61 sq ft floor space||coated 210 denier oxford weave polyester – waterproof||Camping Or Survival Situations|

-Those are just some of the most affordable survival or bug-out tents you have to check out.
+Those are just some of the most affordable survival or bug-out tents for you to check out.
 For more info on how to purchase the right tent for you, and how to build your own survival shelter, see our Survival Tent & DIY Shelter Mastery Guide